How good do you have to be to swim in college?

 “Am I good enough to compete at the college level?” is a question most student-athletes wonder as they begin to think about their future as a swimmer.

 NCSA’s college swimming times provide clarity for those wanting to compete in women’s college swimming at various levels.
 Remember that while coaches primarily look at a swimmer’s event times, they also may evaluate things like height, hand or foot size or swimming technique to understand the potential maximum performance of a swimmer.
+Are there seasonal swimming camps?

-College Swimming Times Needed – What times do I need?
+College swimming times needed: What times do I need?

 The best thing that student-athletes can do is be realistic about what type of swimming program is the best fit for them.
 A swimmer who only has Sectional Meet cuts likely won’t be heading to an elite swimming school on a full scholarship.
 College swimming times required to compete differ depending on division level.
 Swimmers who don’t have times fast enough for top tier D1 programs could still be a big contributor on a D2 or D3 swimming roster.